 Undergraduate students admitted to another university may take classes at UNC to transfer back to their respective home institution.
 Unclassified graduate status refers to a student who has at least a Bachelor's degree and has either applied to the Graduate School or wanting to take classes but not pursue a degree.
 To register for either status, students must submit a Student Information Form online. https://apps.unco.edu/StudentInformationForm/

 Directed Studies are available in most disciplines.
 These are identified within this publication by course number 422.
 The Directed Study course provides a vehicle to allow a qualified student to receive University credit for an individualized investigation under the direct supervision of a UNC faculty member.
 Directed Studies cannot be used for Liberal Arts Core credit.
-For more information, refer to the UNC Catalog or contact the Registrar’s Office, (970) 351-2231.
+For more information, refer to the UNC Catalog or contact the Office of the Registrar, (970) 351-2231.
 No faculty member will be authorized to supervise a directed study during a semester that he/she is not actually employed on-campus at UNC.

 The investigation must be on a specific topic that is not duplicated by an existing course within the University’s curriculum.
 The nature of the study must involve intensive use of relevant literature, materials, or techniques, and the study report must reflect a synthesis of the information or techniques acquired.
 The following policies apply for registration in Directed Studies courses: